C4K #6 Meliana

 What can we learn from Sir Ken Robinson?

 In Sir Ken Robinson's video, I learned that teachers need to create environments and learning conditions where children will flourish.
 Students all have different learning styles, and just reading and writing down facts does not work for every child.
 Robinson gives the example that you can give two children the same exact thing and get two different results from each child.
 For example, one might show an interest in the assignment you have given them and excel, while the other will have no interest and barely get through the assignment.
 By creating an assignment that has multiple parts or by using technology, you can create a lesson that will be interesting for all students.
 Robinson suggest that your teaching evolve and that you customize your lesson plans and how you teach based on your students needs.
+This goes along with project based learning since you are getting the children involved and have multiple ways of teaching students subject matter.
+We should continue to tweak our lesson plans we have students do in order to make lessons more interesting and keep it up to date with the technology that is used.
+At the end of the video Robinson leaves the viewer with this thought, "Everyday, everywhere, our children spread their dreams beneath our feet and we should tread softly."
+I like this thought because it reminds us that we are responsible for helping children achieve their dreams.
+We need to provide material in the classroom that will benefit all students and help them all succeed and grow as a person.

 Project #15 Lesson Plan #3